jina-ai/discoart/README.md

 💯 **Best-in-class**: top-notch code quality, correctness-first, minimum dependencies; including bug fixes, feature improvements [vs. the original DD5.5](FEATURES.md).

-👼 **Available to all**: smooth install for *self-hosting*, Google Colab *free tier*, and non-GUI (IPython) environment!
+👼 **Available to all**: smooth install for *self-hosting*, Google Colab *free tier*, non-GUI (IPython) environment, and CLI!
 No brainfuck, no dependency hell, no stackoverflow.

 🎨 **Focus on create not code**: one-liner `create()` with a Pythonic interface, autocompletion in IDE, and powerful features.
 Fetch real-time results anywhere anytime, no more worry on session outrage on Google Colab.
 Set initial state easily for more efficient parameter exploration.